 2. Brief reason (optional): "I use weekends to recharge"

-3. Alternative: "For urgent issues, text—I'll respond Monday"
+3. Alternative: "For urgent issues, text, I'll respond Monday"

-Notice what's missing: justification, apology, negotiation.
+What to skip: Justification, apology, negotiation.
 You're not asking permission.
 You're stating a parameter.

-Relationships that consistently violate your clearly stated boundaries are showing you who they are.
+Critical truth: Relationships that consistently violate your clearly stated boundaries are showing you who they are.
 Believe them.

 Step 4: Start One Micro-Habit Tomorrow Morning